 This 2 pack of fake cameras features a flashing light on each for added authenticity.
 The stickers are an added bonus that you can put in your windows or at entry points.
 Each camera takes two AA batteries.

 These cameras look a lot like those you see at businesses.
 They are flush mounted and can be installed indoors or out.
 These would be good for hanging under a porch or inside your home on the ceiling at entry points.
 These also take 2 AA batteries each.
-At under $13 for a 4 pack these are a bargain in terms of deterrents.

 You have to ask how you want to power your security systems.
 Batteries have to be changed out or charged up but electricity can go down at times.
 Regardless of the fear of a grid down power situation, it seems like in my area there are very few outages that last for more than a few hours.
 I think in some places the power companies have got better about response times and preventing outages by maintaining lines better.